Joni Mitchell blackface controversy: Criticism and commentary

 Mitchell's use of blackface has been criticised as racist.

 Charles Mingus reportedly became "curious" about Mitchell after seeing the cover, leading to their collaboration on her subsequent 1979 album Mingus.
 Chaka Khan, who sang backing vocals on Don Juan's Reckless Daughter, would later say that she "loved" the album cover: "(Mitchell's) into color.
 She’s a world of person, and she lived that, she sang that, she is that.
 I am, too.
 It’s a beautiful thing.
 It’s a way to go."

-Eric Lott stated that Mitchell "thought she inh[a]bited blackness...
+Eric Lott stated that Mitchell "thought she inhabited blackness...
 That's why she didn't see a problem with her wearing blackface or using the N-word."

 In 2004, Greg Tate gave a speech titled "How Black is Joni Mitchell?" at a symposium dedicated to Mitchell's work.
 Amongst many references to her esteemed status in Black culture, he referred to her blackface persona as "brujo" - Spanish for "wizard" - "not minstrel show."

 Scholar Miles Parks Grier criticised Mitchell biographers for their inadequate handling of the topic, writing that:

 Mitchell in blackface drag acquires a reputation for artistic daring and psychological complexity by impersonating a black pimp figure who accrues neither....
 If race and gender cannot be discussed apart, neither can they be rendered equivalent or parallel.
 Gender may not always be the fundamental problem or prison.
 Indeed, the experience of gender confinement as an isolated force may be a mixed blessing of membership in a superior racial caste.

+In poet and essayist Gustav Parker Hibbett's collection High Jump As Icarus Story, two poems explore the topic, 'Joni Mitchell dresses up as me (I)' and 'Joni Mitchell dresses up as me (II)'.